xuuajii/reaqtive/packages/q/README.md

 It attaches an onChange event-listener to the qObject and automatically updates the layout when the event fires.
 For example it can provide a listobject or a hypercube to its children.

+QGenericObject must have one and only one child.
+The child can be a React element (external layout mode) or a function that returns a React element (inline layout mode).

+See the example below for details

 **Props**: